-Because of the increase in demand, there’s been an equal increase in asking professionals “Just what size AC unit do I need?”
+Because of the increase in demand, there’s been an equal increase in asking HVAC professionals “Just what size AC unit do I need?”
 Cooling down a studio apartment will require a more powerful air conditioner unit than a three-bedroom, two-bathroom house.
-But, even with a small space, it’s essential to conduct some research to determine the right sized air conditioner unit to cool your home efficiently.
+But, even with a small space, it’s essential to conduct some research to determine the right-sized air conditioner unit to cool your home efficiently.

 Air Conditioner Ratings

 To make air conditioners slightly more complicated, there are several potential rating systems for them.
 The most common is BTU.
 BTU stands for British Thermal Units.
 While this clarifies the acronym, it doesn’t clarify the definition, so let’s dive a bit deeper.
 A BTU is also the measurement of how much energy it takes to cool (or heat) a pound of water by one degree (Fahrenheit).
 Even if you’re shopping for a simple window unit, BTUs should be listed somewhere on the packaging.